santtu/santtu.github.io/_posts/2018-11-27-reinvent-practicalities.md

 How to fix?
 AWS Summits are clearly a way forward, maybe they could be developed and promoted further, turn them from one-day events to two-day events?
-Have them more frequently in a geographical location, so there would be no incentive to attend *every* one of nearby ones?
+Have them more frequently and all over the globe, so there would be no incentive to attend *every* one of nearby ones?

 Move re:Invent to another, more compact location?